NDY5-NjA2-Nzgx-MjQ1-MzM5-NjE1?bWVn-YWxp-bms=

 In Volume I, Swami Vijnananda writes: “By enquiring I have come to the conclusion that 80% and more of the sannyasins have embraced monastic life after reading ‘The Gospel of Sri Ramakrishna.”
 The 13th President of Ramakrishna Math and Mission, Swami Ranganathananda, born in a village named Tikkur near Trissur in Kerala, was one of the greatest monks, who was ever bubbling with energy and enthusiasm, read ‘The Gospel of Sri Ramakrishna’ at the age of 14, which left a tremendous impact on him and changed the direction of his life.
 He emerged a great orator and prolific writer on the Indian culture and philosophy.
 In addition, he travelled throughout the world lecturing in different countries and universities.

-I offer my obeisance to my Ideal -- the Supreme Lord, and the King, country and the people of Bhutan for my transformation and new era on my path.
+I offer my obeisance to my Ideal – Sree Sree Thakur Anukulchandra, and to the King, Country and the People of Bhutan for the new light on my path.
+May peace and bliss descend on all living beings!

 In tune with his Master (Sri Ramakrishna), Swami Vivekananda makes a clarion call: